Best Times to Visit Accra, Ghana

 Sunset at Boti Falls

-Hike through lush rainforest to reach the cascading Boti Falls, a hidden gem near Accra.
+Hike through lush rainforest to the cascading Boti Falls, a hidden gem near Accra.
 The journey itself is a reward, with vibrant birdsong and glimpses of wildlife.
-Watch the sun dip below the horizon, painting the falls in fiery hues – a truly magical experience.
+Arrive late afternoon to witness a breathtaking sunset painting the falls and surrounding forest in fiery hues.

 Essential Travel Tips

 Negotiate prices, especially in markets like Makola Market.
 It's expected, and you can often get better deals if you're friendly and polite.
-Also, use mobile money (MTN Mobile Money or AirtelTigo Money) – it's far more common than credit cards, and many smaller businesses only accept it.
+Also, use mobile money (MTN Mobile Money or AirtelTigo Money) – it's far more common than credit cards, and you'll get better exchange rates.

 Use tro-tros (minibuses) to get around like a local!
-They're cheap and frequent, but be prepared for a bit of a squeeze, especially during rush hour.
-Download the Google Maps app to help you find the right routes and stops, but be aware that real-time traffic updates aren't always reliable.
+They're cheap and frequent, but be prepared for a bit of a squeeze, and know your destination before you board.
+Download the Google Maps app to help you navigate and estimate travel times.

 Be aware of your surroundings, especially at night.
-Stick to well-lit and populated areas, and avoid displaying expensive jewelry or electronics.
-Use Uber or Bolt for safer nighttime travel, especially if you're unfamiliar with the area.
+Stick to well-lit and populated areas.
+Avoid displaying expensive jewelry or electronics, and don't flash large amounts of cash.

 Pack light, breathable clothing suitable for hot and humid weather.
-Lightweight, quick-drying fabrics are ideal.
-Don't forget insect repellent, sunscreen, and a reusable water bottle to stay hydrated, especially during the hotter months.
+Bring comfortable walking shoes, as you'll likely be doing a lot of walking.
+Don't forget insect repellent, sunscreen, and a reusable water bottle.

 Weather Details